propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.13 - 2024-04-22 =
+* Added settings area allowing a CAPTCHA service to be applied to forms
+* Moved media related settings into it's own settings area to make it more prominent
+* Tidied up settings sub menus to be more equally spaced
+* Changed URL placeholders when storing media as URLs to https:// instead of http:// to promote the former
+* Added ability to hyperlink negotiator email address and telephone number in Divi widgets
+* Moved getting of actions into their own functions so they can be called separately
+* Added 'propertyhive_taxonomy_args_{taxonomy}' filters to all registered taxonomies
+* Added tooltip to 'Maximum Price' label of Generate Applicant List screen to clarify how it works
+* Corrected JS error relating to searching viewing applicants
+* Corrected undefined PHP warning from recent work regarding custom fields reordering
+* Various AJAX-related security and sanitisation tweaks

 = 2.0.12 - 2024-04-11 =
 * Added ability to re-order custom fields (availability, parking etc) by dragging and dropping.
 Only applies to custom fields that don't have a child/parent relationship (i.e. types and locations)